farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 process works well to onboard many new contributors and developers of farmOS, it also produces some headaches.

-One of the larger issues has simply been that installing Docker in different operating systems is not always a trivial process.
-Once installed, there are often additional steps required to property configure, start and use the local Docker environment.
-Slow file systems in macOS and the WSL2 layer in Windows are two of the most common examples that come to mind.
+Docker can be unintuitive to install and configure on non-linux systems.
+Long-existing platform issues such as slow file systems in macOS and WSL2 complexities in Windows frequently present challenges for new farmOS admins and developers.

 Another issue with this process has been using the single farmOS Docker image to do development of contributed and custom modules (or entire project sites!)